Blahah/AMI-diagrams-demo-paper/paper.md

 ## **Overview**

 Converting a semantic object to vector or pixel graphics loses most of the information.
-However in some domains it is possible to combine computer vision technqiues with machine-learning or rules/heuristics to recover the likely generating object.
+However in some domains it is possible to combine computer vision techniques with machine-learning or rules/heuristics to recover the likely generating object.
 Moreover, ambiguity can often be resolved by lookup against public semantic data (e.g. dbpedia.org) or recomputing the object.
 We have therefore developed image and vector processing technology which can reconstruct semantic data from a wide range of diagrams.
 Users may start with PDF documents, PNG or JPEG diagrams, or other sources of vectors (Word or Powerpoint EWF, PostScript, etc.).
 AMI is a work-in-progress being deployed to alpha-testers especially in chemistry and phylogenetics.

 The overall process is: